sentientforest/sylvanomicon/en-us/power_outages.md

 ## Power Outages and Remote Work

 It's Labor Day, September 7th, 2020.
-Tomorrow is the start of a regular work week, but here in California PG&E is mandating a Public Safety Power Shutoff (PSPS) event for parts on the state.
+Tomorrow is the start of a regular work week, but here in California PG&E (one of the main electric utilities) is mandating a Public Safety Power Shutoff (PSPS) event for parts on the state.
 This time, mostly the Sierra Foothills are affected.
 Tuolumne County looks to be the southermost affected county.
 Parts of the Coast Range, such as around Napa, are also impacted.